Skip to content

 Sun, Feb 18, 2024 via Blu-ray (Shout Factory, 2019)

-Commentary watch.
-Daniel Kremer (author of Sidney J. Furie: Life and Films) offers less a running analysis and more of a Sidney Furie appreciation audio essay.
+Daniel Kremer’s commentary offers less a running analysis and more of a Sidney Furie appreciation audio essay.

-It proves insightful, as we learn Furie came into the picture having been fired from The Jazz Singer after quitting Night of the Juggler.
-He needed this job, and the producers knew it.
+We learn Furie came into the picture having been fired from The Jazz Singer.
+Prior to that, Furie had quit Night of the Juggler.
+Two strikes down, he needed this job, and the producers knew it.
 An early test came when Furie wanted to cast Craig T. Nelson as Barbara Hershey’s boyfriend and the producers wanted Alex Rocco.
 Rocco got the part.

-Kremer is enthusiastic in his praise for the director, pointing out the myriad of stylistic choices and non-traditional setups, including Dutch angles, intense close-ups.
-But Kremer also reveals the film’s financing (involving tax deals) required the film shoot over ten weeks—double the usual length.
+Kremer, author of Sidney J. Furie: Life and Films, is enthusiastic in his praise for the director, pointing out the myriad stylistic choices and non-traditional setups, including Dutch angles and intense close-ups.
+But Kremer also reveals the film’s financing (involving tax deals) required the film shoot more than ten weeks—double the usual length.

-This diminishes Furie’s achievement, as he opted to tinker with technique instead of fixing the bigger problem—the ending.
-Kremer won’t admit it doesn’t work—he’s too close to his subject—but admits Furie “regretted” it.
+This diminishes Furie’s achievement.
+Given twice the usual shooting schedule, he opted to tinker with technique instead of addressing the fundamental script problems.
+Kremer, too close to his subject, won’t admit the ending doesn’t work, though he acknowledges Furie “regretted” it.